-- Note that for distribution d(u) indeed z=0 is the best algorithm. - The lower bound of 1.33 and the upper bound of 1.58 do not match. - As argued above, the immediate buy algorithm is worst with very small u.
+- Note that for distribution d(u) indeed z = 0 is the best algorithm. - The lower bound of 1.33 and the upper bound of 1.58 do not match. - As argued above, the immediate buy algorithm is worst with very small u.
 In order to make our lower bound stronger it could therefore be beneficial to tune the input distribution such that it contains more small u values. - Guessing the right input distribution is indeed hard.
 However, similarly to the upper bound, it can be derived using differential equations.
-The worst input distribution is $d(u) = 1/e^u$ , for 0 < u < 1, and $d(\text{''\infty})^n = 1/e$ . - Next, let us study some online problems in the Internet ("Web") context.
+The worst input distribution is $d(u) = 1/e^u$, for 0 < u < 1, and $d(\infty) = 1/e$. - Next, let us study some online problems in the Internet ("Web") context.
 We will discover surprising connections to ski rental.
 4.4 The TCP Acknowledgement Problem TPC is a layer 4 networking protocol of the Internet.
-It features, among other things: - An error handling mechanism which tackles transmission errors and disordering of packets, using sequence numbers and acknowlegements. - A "friendly" exponential slow start mechanism such that new connections do not overload the network. - Flow Control: A sliding window sender/receiver buffer that simplifies handling and prevents the receiver buffer from overload. - Congestion Control: A backoff mechanism that should prevent network overloading.
+It features, among other things: - An error handling mechanism which tackles transmission errors and disordering of packets, using sequence numbers and acknowlegdements. - A "friendly" exponential slow start mechanism such that new connections do not overload the network. - Flow Control: A sliding window sender/receiver buffer that simplifies handling and prevents the receiver buffer from overload. - Congestion Control: A backoff mechanism that should prevent network overloading.
 In this first part we study the TCP Acknowledgement Problem.
 We study a single sender/receiver pair, where the sender sends packets and the receiver acknowledges them (without sending packets itself).
 There are several TCP implementations available, with various acknowledgement-procedures.
-In order to save resources, no implementation sends acknowledgements right away.
-Instead these implementations send cumulative acknowledgements ("I received all packets up to packet x").
+In order to save resources, no implementation sends acknowledgements right away.1 Instead these implementations send cumulative acknowledgements ("I received all packets up to packet x").
 This mechanism is the subject of this subsection.
 At the receiver side, the situation looks like in Figure 2.

 Definition 4.6 (TCP Acknowledgement Problem) The receiver's goal is a scheme which minimizes the number of acknowledgements plus the sum of the latencies for each packet, where the latency of a packet is the time difference from arrival to acknowledgement.
-More formally, we have
+More formally, we have 1One version of Solaris, for example, always waits 50ms before acknowledging in order to support multiple acknowledgements in a single message.
+In one version of BSD, TCP-Ack has a 200ms heartbeat, and acknowledges all packets received so far.

-Figure 2: TCP ACK problem - n packet arrivals, at times: $a_1, a_2, \ldots, a_n$ - k acknowledgements, at times: $t_1, t_2, \ldots, t_k$ - And we want to minimize:
+Figure 2: TCP ACK problem - n packet arrivals, at times: a_1, a_2, \ldots, a_n - k acknowledgements, at times: t_1, t_2, \ldots, t_k - And we want to minimize:

-$$\min k + \sum{i=1}^{n} latency(i), \text{ with } latency(i) = t{j} - a{i}, \text{ where } j \text{ such that } t{j-1} < a{i} \le t{j}.$$ Remarks:
+$$\min k + \sum{i=1}^{n} latency(i), \text{ with } latency(i) = t_j - a_i, \text{ where } j \text{ such that } t{j-1} < a_i \leq t_j.$$ Remarks: